AORadar/AORadar/README.md

 ## Why It's Free?

 At AORadar, we believe in fostering a thriving Albion Online community.
 As passionate players ourselves, we aim to contribute positively to the game's ecosystem by offering AORadar as a free and open-source tool.
-We rely on the generosity of the community to support the development and maintenance of AORadar
+We rely on the generosity of the community to support the development and maintenance of AORadar.

 ## Key Features 🚀